UN-OCHA/rwint9-site/html/modules/custom/reliefweb_entities/README.md

 ## Entity Reference selection

-This module provides a more memory efficient [entity reference selection plugin](src/Plugin/EntityReferenceSelection/AnyTermSelection.php) that also allow to select "unplished" content.
+This module provides a more memory efficient [entity reference selection plugin](src/Plugin/EntityReferenceSelection/AnyTermSelection.php) that also allow to select "unpublished" content.

 For, example, it allows tagging a report with a `draft` disaster.